NigamSaksham/TicTacToeGUI/README.md

 - `TicTacToeGUI` class: Main class that sets up the UI and game logic.
 - Utilizes Java Swing for all interface elements and event handling.

-## License

-This project is licensed under the MIT License.

 ---

-*Feel free to fork, modify, and use this project for learning or personal purposes!*